qmacro/mcrcoderdojo-openui5/README.md

 # mcrcoderdojo-openui5
-5 Step Simple OpenUI5 App Example for Manchester CoderDojo
+A 5 Step Simple OpenUI5 App Example for Manchester CoderDojo

 On Sun 12 July at [The Sharp Project](http://www.thesharpproject.co.uk/), we ran a [Manchester CoderDojo](http://mcrcoderdojo.org.uk/) event.
 One of the workshops was on building a simple